mcp-ui and fast-agent

 Using mcp-ui and fast-agent

-supports mcp-ui embedded components, and makes them accessible for usage and testing.
+fast-agent supports mcp-ui embedded components, and makes them accessible for usage and testing.

 Installing fast-agent

-, first download and install the uv
+To install fast-agent, first download and install the uv package manager.

 Next, install (or upgrade) with:

 Next, configure your API Keys.
-This guide assumes that you have OPENAI_API_KEY
+This guide assumes that you have OPENAI_API_KEY and ANTHROPIC_API_KEY environment variables set.

 Check your installation by running the Model Context Protocol everything server with:

-command to diagnose any issues.
+Use the fast-agent check command to diagnose any issues.

 Using mcp-ui